My Story: Part Eight: More Good News

 My friend Carolina and I at a friend’s wedding in Mexico, August of 2019

 I was also able to drive longer distances without pain.
-I even traveled to El Salvador to visit Mutsu for a couple weeks.
 I was still reducing my medications, slowly titrating off of the morphine and the Gabapentin.
 I was starting to feel more clear-headed.

-So in August of 2019, after living with my parents for ten months, I moved out.
-Mostly I was desperate to get away from all the indulgence and have more control of my diet.
-But I also had just gone back to working full-time by then and no longer needed to rely on them to feed me, take me to my appointments, make sure I didn’t die from an overdose.
+In August of 2019, after living with my parents for ten months, I moved out.
+I also had just gone back to working full-time by then and no longer needed to rely on them to feed me, take me to my appointments, make sure I didn’t die from an overdose.

 I will always profoundly appreciate my parents for their support during this time.
 I seriously have no idea how I would have gotten through that time without them.
 I was also unable to get any disability from the government even though I couldn’t work, which makes me not only angry, but dumbfounded on how other debilitated cancer patients who may not have family support would get by.

-Anyway, I started going back to the gym, lifting weights, trying to drop the cancer weight and gain back some muscle strength so I could surf again.
+I started going back to the gym, lifting weights, trying to drop the 25 pounds of cancer weight and gain back some muscle strength so I could surf again.
 I was fluffy.
-No longer able to run, I’ll never forget getting on the stair-master for the first time in over a year and being so winded that I could only do two minutes.
+My muscles had completely atrophied.
+I’ll never forget getting on the stair-master for the first time in over a year and being so winded that I could only do two minutes.
 I realized I had a long way to go.

 Exercising Again